Sarah Springman: Academic career

 Springman was a doctoral student in the Soil Mechanics Group at Cambridge University, and was supervised initially by Mark F. Randolph, until he moved to the University of Western Australia in 1985, who was succeeded by Malcolm Bolton.
 She was the first female research fellow at Magdalene College, Cambridge, before becoming a university lecturer in 1990.
 She has been professor of geotechnical engineering at ETH Zürich since 1997, and was the Deputy Head of the Department of Civil, Environmental and Geomatic Engineering from 2013 to 2014.
-She became Rector of ETH Zürich on 1 January 2015.
+She became Rector of ETH Zürich on 1 January 2015, only the second woman to hold this position since the founding of ETH in 1855.

-Supported by various funds to introduce computer aided learning at ETH Zurich, she worked with Les Davison from the University of Western England to improve opportunities for teaching and learning of soil mechanics through the Computer Aided Learning in Civil Engineering (CALICE) project (1999-2006), which was shortlisted for a Medida Prix award in 2002.
+Supported by various funds to introduce computer-aided learning at ETH Zurich, she worked with Les Davison from the University of Western England to improve opportunities for teaching and learning of soil mechanics through the Computer Aided Learning in Civil Engineering (CALICE) project (1999-2006), which was shortlisted for a Medida Prix award in 2002.
 CALICE was redesigned and extended to become the GeoTechnical Information Platform (GeoTIP) (2005-2020).

 The emphasis of Springman's research is on geotechnical modelling of soil structure interaction problems, including design and construction of abutments, pile foundations, reinforced soil, and ground improvement of soft and sensitive soils (e.g. sand compaction piles, dynamic compaction).
 Springman combines physical modelling in a geotechnical centrifuge with numerical modelling so that the data may be used to develop, calibrate or validate new design methods.
 At ETH Zürich, her group uses a 2.2 m drum geotechnical centrifuge to carry out practical studies on a range of geotechnical problems.

 Springman is an advocate for access for women to STEM / MINT studies and engages in many events and campaigns to support this.

 In March 2021, it was announced that Springman would be the next Principal of St Hilda's College, Oxford, in succession to Sir Gordon Duff.
 She took up the position on 1 February 2022.
 In June 2022, she gave a farewell lecture at the ETH in Zurich.